rokka-io/rokka-java-codegen/README.md

 Please follow the [installation](#installation) instruction and see the [examples](src/main/java/io/rokka/examples/) directory.

-Then adjust io.rokka.examples.Config with your API Key and default organization, run `mvn install` and do
+If you checked out the git repo,  adjust io.rokka.examples.Config with your API Key and default organization, run `mvn install` and do

 ```
 java -cp target/lib/*:target/rokka-client-codegen-0.0.3.jar io.rokka.examples.ListStacks